jwplayer/jwplayer-documentation/developer-guide/docs/content/set-up-recommendations.md

 <br/>

-- **Associate Recommendations to specific content**: This option provides the most flexibility.
+- **[Associate Recommendations to specific content](#associate-to-specific-content)**: This option provides the most flexibility.
-- **Associate Recommendations to a player**: This option allows you to associate the same recommendations playlist logic to all content viewed in a player.
+- **[Associate Recommendations to a player](#associate-to-specific-player)**: This option allows you to associate the same recommendations playlist logic to all content viewed in a player.
 However, you cannot customize the `related.autoplaymessage` or `related.heading` for localization.

 <br/>

 You can also [set up Recommendations](https://support.jwplayer.com/articles/set-up-recommendations) from your JW Player dashboard.

 <br/>

+<a name="associate-to-specific-content"></a>

 ## Associate Recommendations to specific content